Vanguard vs Hargreaves Lansdown: what’s the difference?

 You can use HL for consolidated reporting if you have investments elsewhere.

-Access to Vanguard exclusive funds and HL exclusive funds.
+You can get access to Vanguard exclusive funds and HL exclusive funds.

-Compare both platforms and switch assets if you are dissatisfied.
+You could compare both platforms and switch assets if you are dissatisfied.

 Which is better for passive, long-term investing?